 PicCollage Subscribers' Collaging Experience: Lifecycle, Mixed-Methods Research to Deepen Engagement and Usage

-To explore the problem space, I conducted diary study to get a contextual understanding of how subscribers interacted with the app, followed by 1-1 interviews to get a deeper understanding of those interactions.
-To define which problems to prioritize, I conducted a survey to measure the impact and severity of multiple items.
+I conducted diary study to understand subscribers' use cases and pain points, followed by 1-1 interviews to delve into emerging themes.
+To inform feature prioritization, I conducted a survey to quantify the impact and severity of multiple items.

-With the steady growth of subscribers since the subscription plan was launched in late 2018, the company wanted to retain them in the long term by adding new features/functions to boost subscribers’ monthly in-app engagement, which is the number of collages created (This is an important metric because it's related to subscription renewal).
+PicCollage's subscription plan was launched in late 2018, and the company wanted to retain subscribers in the long term by adding new features to boost subscribers’ monthly in-app engagement.

-Data scientist: helped with analyzing subscribers’ usage data so we could see if there are any interesting patterns for qualitative research to dig deeper into
+Data scientist: analyzed subscribers’ usage data to uncover interesting patterns for qualitative research to dig deeper into

-Besides that, Product designers and PMs were representatives from their functions to provide input regularly.
+There were also designers and PMs who represent their functions to provide input regularly.

 Planning & scoping